AndriiYelieva/Apple-Shop/README.md

 - **SCSS (Sass)**: I use SCSS to create stylish and well-structured styles for my application.

-- **Redux і Redux Persist**: I use Redux to efficiently manage application state and Redux Persist to preserve that state after a reboot.
+- **Redux і Redux Persist**: I use Redux to efficiently manage the application state and Redux Persist to preserve that state after a reboot.

 - **React Router DOM**: I use React Router DOM to navigate between pages and to create a friendly URL structure.